fyne-io/fyne-io.github.io/events/index.md

 <div class="col-lg-4 text-center" markdown="1">
 ### Fyne Conf 2023

-*TBC - Online, recorded live in Edinburgh*
+*5 November 2023 - Online, recorded live in Edinburgh*

 Join the team and community as we explore the latest from Fyne and explore the road ahead.

-Watch this space! for more news!
+Watch this space for more news about agenda and workshops etc.
 </div>